We Need Aid: Rescuers In Quake-hit Myanmar City Plead For Help - UrduPoint

 Myanmar is accustomed to regular earthquakes, bisected north to south by the active Sagaing Fault, but the violent fury of Friday's quake was exceptional.

-More than 1,000 deaths have been confirmed already, with nearly 2,400 injured, and with the scale of the disaster only beginning to emerge, the toll is likely to rise significantly.
+More than 1,600 deaths and 3,400 injured have been confirmed already and, with the scale of the disaster only beginning to emerge, the toll is likely to rise significantly.

 "Yesterday, when the earthquake happened, I was in my home.
 It was quite scary," Mandalay resident Ba Chit, 55, told AFP.